simonxeko/kai2/README.md

 # Kai2

-Finally, something make your Bash smarter, and it's managed by npm!
+Time is money.
+Kai makes your Bash smarter and save your time.

 # Install